dqmpb/Side-Channel-Leakage-Detector/README.md

 2. **AES HD**: This dataset contains traces measured on a Xilinx Virtex-5 FPGA.
 All samples in this dataset are encrypted with the same key.
 The dataset has 45,000 traces with 1250 trace points each. https://github.com/AISyLab/AES_HD_Ext

 3. **AES RD**: This dataset contains traces with random delays, simulating different clock cycles.
 The samples were obtained from an 8-bit Atmel AVR microcontroller.
-The dataset requires pre-processing before being used for analysis.
+The dataset requires pre-processing for an effective analysis.
 The dataset has 50,000 traces with 3500 trace points each. https://github.com/ikizhvatov/randomdelays-traces

 The program would also work on any file that follows the ASCAD's HDF5 format or the MATLAB format of the AES_RD.